bboxy/bitfire/readme.txt

-request_disk .num		;command the floppy to check for given side#, will return as soon as the new diskside is detected setup_sync .frames		;setup frame counter to wait for $0000-$7fff frames sync				;wait for sync to happen or expire bus_lock			;lock the bus, after hat arbitrary writes to $dd00 are possible, for e.g. with a comüplex FPP, no loading or interaction with the drive is possible in that time bus_unlock .bank		;unlock the bus again and and reenable the drive, an actual bank needs to be given, as $dd00 is set up again set_depack_pointers .addr	;change the decompression target-address of a loaded file, so it can be loaded and decompressed to a different location than given during compression start_music_nmi			;start an NMI that will call the music-player once per frame stop_music_nmi			;stop the NMI (for e.g. to hand over to a raster-irq) restart_music_nmi		;restart the NMI again, cheaper way when the timers are still set up
+request_disk .num		;command the floppy to check for given side#, will return as soon as the new diskside is detected setup_sync .frames		;setup frame counter to wait for $0000-$7fff frames sync				;wait for sync to happen or expire bus_lock			;lock the bus, after hat arbitrary writes to $dd00 are possible, for e.g. with a complex FPP, no loading or interaction with the drive is possible in that time bus_unlock .bank		;unlock the bus again and and reenable the drive, an actual bank needs to be given, as $dd00 is set up again set_depack_pointers .addr	;change the decompression target-address of a loaded file, so it can be loaded and decompressed to a different location than given during compression start_music_nmi			;start an NMI that will call the music-player once per frame via timer on rasterline $ff stop_music_nmi			;stop the NMI (for e.g. to hand over to a raster-irq) restart_music_nmi		;restart the NMI again, cheaper way when the timers are still set up